-Release of the Financial Efficiency Star Rating
+Release of the PPE

-The district-wide and school-level per pupil expenditure data will be released in the Financial Review Application included in the GaDOE secure file portal.
-The Superintendent and the Financial Review Coordinator will have the opportunity to review the district-level expenditure calculation and provide a management response that will be published on GaDOE's website.
-Instructions for reviewing the expenditure data and providing a management response will be released in a separate document.
+The districtwide and school-level PPE data will be released in the Financial Review Application included in the GaDOE secure file portal.
+The Superintendent and the Financial Review Coordinator will have the opportunity to review the expenditure calculation.
+Instructions for reviewing the expenditure data response will be released in a separate document.